daljitdokal/hashicorp-vault-backup-and-migration/readme.md

 Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/backup-and-recovery-process.md) to see step by step process to backup and retore secects.

 # Migration Approach
-Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/migration-approach.md) to see step by step process to migrate secects fro ond vault to new vault.
+Please click [here](https://github.com/daljitdokal/hashicorp-vault/blob/main/migration-approach.md) to see step by step process to migrate secects from old vault to new vault.

 # Other Vaults
 ### Ansible Vault: